 Find an installer

 You can google “quartz + your city” and you should be able to find a good variety.
 Make sure to read reviews of each company to make sure you select a reputable company and someone you’re comfortable with.

 get some quotes

-They will usually have a good variety on hand and its important to see the stone in person.
+Once you’ve selected a fabricator, go to their store front to see the stone in person.
 Bring your kitchen plan so that the fabricator can give you suggestions.
 Then you can check out a few samples.

 if needed, see a slab yard